Predatory pricing: Denmark

 According to §6, sec.
-1, of the Competition Act (CA) entering into of anti-competitive agreements is prohibited.
+1, of the Competition Act (CA), entering into anti-competitive agreements is prohibited.
 The CA §6 corresponds to art.
 81, sec.
-1 of the EC- Treaty and prohibit predatory pricing.
+1 of the EC- Treaty and prohibits predatory pricing.

 Greece

 Generally, Art.
-1 (1) of the antitrust law (I. 703/1977) prohibits all agreements between undertakings, decisions by associations of undertakings, and concerted practices that strive to prevent, restrict, or distort competition in the Greek market.
+1(1) of the antitrust law (I. 703/1977) prohibits all agreements between undertakings, decisions by associations of undertakings and concerted practices that strive to prevent, restrict, or distort competition in the Greek market.
 Particularly art.
 2(1) of I 703/77 prohibits predatory pricing within Greece.